totten/loco/README.md

     * The configuration options for each service are presented in their canonical forms -- the CLI commands and file-formats match the official upstream docs.

-* Specifically, I tend to use it in combination with the cross-platform `nix` package manager (on Ubuntu/OS X -- not NixOS).
-In cross-platform usage, `nix` excels at providing binaries but leaves you to roll-your-on for process+data management.

 * `loco` is more "dev" than "ops".
 If you imagine dev-ops as a spectrum, tools like `make` and `grunt` live far left on the local "development" side; Ansible and `ssh` live far right on the network "operations" side; `loco` lives about 1/3 from the